gregmolnar/ClientScriptPacker/README.md

 IMPORTANT!
 You need to pass the path relatively to your ``$_SERVER['DOCUMENT_ROOT']`` to the registerScriptFile method.

 If you experience any problem please give me a shout.
+I removed the caching because it didn't work well with the assets.
+The minify option is off by default because it can really slow down things.
+I need to rework this extension just need to find to do it.